szermatt/mistty/docs/source/faq.rst

      It MUST be :code:`eterm-color` or :code:`eterm-direct`; nothing else will work reliably.

-     If that still doesn't work, please file a bug as described on :ref:`reporting`.
+     If that still doesn't work, please file a bug as described in :ref:`reporting`.

 **warning: Could not set up terminal**